-Equity Compensation - general practices:
+Equity Compensation - general practices.
 We believe that equity compensation awards are an important component of our overall compensation policy because equity compensation can provide strong inducement to remain with the company and to build future stockholder value.
 In order to achieve these objectives, we believe that equity compensation awards need to be structured to provide both meaningful value and a meaningful opportunity to realize that value.
 Accordingly, from time to time, we have considered several forms of equity compensation awards, including stock options, stock appreciation rights, restricted stock, and restricted stock units, because each of these have certain advantages and disadvantages relative to the others with respect to how they might reward effort and success and how they might help us retain high contributors.

 Generally speaking, over the years, we have used stock options as the most common equity compensation instrument.
-We have typically granted company-wide stock option awards to full-time employees once every year or two.
-In addition, we have typically granted stock option awards to newly hired employees, effective as of their date of hire, and to existing employees upon their promotion.
+However, since 2006 we have granted our named executive officers a mixture of options, restricted stock units and stock appreciation rights, as described below, because we feel each of these forms of equity has unique and important features for employee retention and for incentivizing the executive officers to build a profitable and sustainable business.
+We have typically granted company-wide equity awards to full-time employees once every year or two.
+In addition, we have typically granted stock option awards to newly hired employees, effective as of their date of hire, and occasionally to existing employees upon their promotion.
 Both on-hire awards to non-executive officers and awards upon the promotion of current employees are usually made by either Mr. McGlynn, acting as the Board's single-member committee, or by the Compensation Committee.
 Awards to executive officers are made by either the Compensation Committee or by the full Board.
 Company-wide awards have usually been made at either a regularly scheduled Board or Compensation Committee meeting.